pythonfoo/diconym/README.md

 diconym
 =======

-A Python GUI program to annonymise DICOM files
+A Python GUI program to anonymize DICOM files